 Both the times I have been to Perth, I have traveled solo.
 It is one of the safest places I have traveled as a solo female traveler.
 So yes, absolutely Perth is safe.
 However, like any other place, be cautious especially at nights and trust your instinct.

-Perth is definitely worth visiting.
+Hope this post has given you the itinerary and the information on how you can spend 5 days in Perth.
+Perth is a city definitely worth visiting.
 The city itself has some amazing vibes and the places around the Perth city are absolutely stunning.
-I would visit again to explore more.
+I would visit again to explore more of this city and the surrounding areas.

 Do you have a question?
 Or want any suggestions, and tips for travels, hikes and scuba dives?
 Use the Subscription box below to sign-up and get updates by email.